codemismatch/rubylearning/content/pages/tutorials/ruby-ranges.md

     url: /tutorials/simple-constructs/
 ---

-> Adapted from Satish Talim’s original ranges lesson.
+> Adapted from Satish Talim's original ranges lesson.

 Ranges represent sequences with a start, an end, and a way to produce successive values.
-They’re light-weight objects that reference the boundary values rather than allocating every member up front.
+They're light-weight objects that reference the boundary values rather than allocating every member up front.

 ### Inclusive vs exclusive ranges